nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 The length of the longest increasing subsequence of the first 16 digits of Pi is 6.

 That’s our general outline.
-We know our input conditions, an unsorted array of postiive integers, and our output requirements, an value greater than or equal to 1, and our goal is to find the longest increasing subsequence of values in the array.
+We know our input conditions, an unsorted array of postiive integers, and our output requirements, the length of the sequence which is a value greater than or equal to 1, and our goal is to find the longest increasing subsequence of values in the array.

 Let’s make a plan!